 I was 19-years-old when I got into prostitution.
 This could not have been predicted; from the outside, my life looked really normal.

-I grew up in a Jewish home on Long Island.
+Growing up in a Jewish home on Long Island, my childhood did not appear unusual.
 I could read and speak Hebrew and had a bat mitzvah at 13, as expected.
-I took singing lessons, played the viola and was gifted in math and English.
+I took singing lessons, played the viola, and was gifted in math and English.
 My mom was a part-time dental assistant, and my dad was an airline pilot.
 We lived in a place called Old Bridge Estates, in a fabulous big house on a hill.
 We always had cleaning people and everything we ever needed on a material level.

 Looking back, though, I was prime for teenage prostitution from the start.
 You see, behind the closed doors of my home, things were different than they looked.
 My dad had a very bad childhood and was still a very angry man.
-When I turned five, my father began physically abusing me, and I became skilled at mentally numbing myself to the beatings.
+When I turned five, my father began physically abusing me, and I became skilled at mentally numbing myself to the beatings to escape the abuse.

 I began hitchhiking when I turned 13.
 Hitching gave me a sense of control that I lacked at home, and to tell you the truth, I loved it!
 I felt free and independent.
 My mom moved us to California to get away from my dad when I was 15, and a few girls and I hitched from California to the Colorado River.
 It felt powerful!
 I can still remember getting out of that last car when we arrived at the river—wow, we’d made it!
 That only fueled the fire.

-I was 19 when I decided to walk out on the street.
-I had gotten pregnant, had a baby and was broke.
-I thought to myself, “Look, you’ve been hitching forever, so you can do this— maybe someone will offer you some money.
+When I was 19, I decided to walk out on the street.
+I had gotten pregnant, had a baby, and was broke.
+My thoughts were, “Look, you’ve been hitching forever, so you can do this— maybe someone will offer you some money.
 If you don’t want to, you don’t have to … you can just do it like a test.
 If you feel weird, do nothing and just hitch back home.”

 I went to the street known for teenage prostitution and stuck my thumb out.
 I took the first deal that came my way.
 Over the next few days, I went from being starving poor to making about $120 hour.
 I felt powerful!
-I could make all the money I wanted!
-I could successfully block from my mind how I was earning my money.
-I just focused on the money, the money… and eventually, getting out.
+Making so much money, I could successfully block from my mind how I was earning it.
+My only focus was on the money, the money… and eventually, getting out.